Switch Mode

 “Where the hell did you even put it?”

-Staring at Kessler’s back as he dug through his jewelry boxes, he bolted.
+I stared at Kessler’s back as he rummaged through his own jewel cases—then bolted.

 ‘…Phew!’